denisewong1/AFL-Statistics/documentation.md

 Note :
 1. for FW files NameRef is the source of all truth across seasons
 2. for FW files Season & RoundID is the source of all truth across seasons - MatchID only available for games played per player
+3. useful files for raw data retrieval must be kept separate from model generation where possible

 Template : https://github.com/dslp/dslp-repo-template